 I am also a freelance writer, specialising in film and television, and Science Fiction and Fantasy in particular.
 I'm a regular contributor to Den of Geek and I review Star Trek: Voyager and The West Wing for Doux Reviews, as well as other occasional bits 'n' bobs (like my you've-clearly-given-this-far-too-much-thought post on who will live or die in A Song of Ice and Fire).

-My e-mail address is J.G.Harrisson AT open.ac.uk, and I can also be contacted via Twitter, under ClassicalJG.
-For a terrifying glimpse of my real obsessions outside of Classics, check out my Pinterest page.
+My e-mail address is Juliette.Harrisson AT newman.ac.uk, and I can also be contacted via Twitter, under ClassicalJG.
+You can read my research profile here.

 Some dramatis personae: